ILDAnaSoft/ILDDelphes/Readme.md

 # ILDDelphes
-### ILD detector model for Delphes
+### Generic ILC detector model for Delphes

-New version of the ILD detector model is aviable for test.
+New version of the ILC detector model is aviable for test.
 The main structure should is not expected to change.
 However, minor changes and improvements are still expected depending also on test results.